embetrix/meta-stm32mp15x/README.md

 build/tmp/deploy/images/stm32mp157f-dk2/secureboot-pubhash.bin
 ```

-The corresponding u-boot fuse prog commands are also generated under and can be fused using:
+The corresponding u-boot fuse prog commands are also generated and can be fused using:

 ```
 build/tmp/deploy/images/stm32mp157f-dk2/u-boot-fuse-prog.txt